Freedom of religion in the United States: State constitutions and laws

 A Christian flag displayed alongside the United States flag next to the pulpit in a church in California.
 Note the eagle and cross finials on the flag poles.

 Under the doctrine of incorporation, the First Amendment has been made applicable to the states.
 Therefore, the states must guarantee the freedom of religion in the same way the federal government must.

 Many states have freedom of religion established in their constitution, though the exact legal consequences of this right vary for historical and cultural reasons.
 Most states interpret "freedom of religion" as including the freedom of long-established religious communities to remain intact and not be destroyed.
 By extension, democracies interpret "freedom of religion" as the right of each individual to freely choose to convert from one religion to another, mix religions, or abandon religion altogether.

 Public offices and the military

 The first Trump administration focused on religious liberty as a vital subject of the presidency.
 For example, one division on the U.S. Department of Health and Human Services was devoted to Conscience and Religious Freedom.
 Judges "who have ruled in favor of people seeking religious exemptions to laws" were supported by the president.
-According to Uddin, author of When Islam Is Not a Religion, during his 2016 election campaign Trump pointed to the closure of mosques.
+According to Uddin, author of When Islam Is Not a Religion, during his 2016 election campaign Trump advocated the closure of some mosques.
 Uddin said that "unfortunately, an increasingly common talking point among many people in the White House and in that sort of larger network is that Islam is not a religion.
 It is a dangerous political ideology.
 And therefore, Muslims don't have religious freedom rights."